pattonsgirl/CEG2350/Labs/Lab01/Lab01.md

 ## Part 1 Answers

-1.
+1. mkdir DirA
-2.
+2. mkdir Dir B
-3.
-4.
+3. you can't because no directory can have a space in its name
+4. DirB so you don't make 2 different directories
-5.
+5. mv Dir DirB

 ## Part 2 Answers

-1.
+1. vim test.txt
 2. File contents:

 ```
-**file contents here**
+howdy
+hows it going
+sup

 ```

 ## Part 3 Answers

-1.
+1. cp test.txt .hidden.txt
-2.
+2. ls -a

 ## Part 4 Answers

 1. SSH command to sign in to your AWS instance:

 ```
-**write command here so it will look fancy on GitHub**
+ssh ubuntu@52.22.97.213 -i key.txt
 ```

 ## Part 5 Answers